 We are devoting substantially all of our present efforts to establishing our business related to the development and commercialization of safe anti-inflammatory dietary supplements and drugs.
 The safety and efficacy of our products have not been directly evaluated in clinical trials or confirmed by the FDA.
 On August 24, 2016, we launched our first commercial product, ZanthoSynTM.
 On January 25, 2017, we began selling ZanthoSynTM to GNC stores in Hawaii on a wholesale basis.
+On August 10, 2017, the Company announced that it received a purchase order from GNC to stock and sell ZanthoSynTM in all GNC corporate stores in the United States.
 ZanthoSynTM is marketed as a novel astaxanthin dietary supplement with superior absorption and purity.
 Astaxanthin is a clinically studied ingredient with safe anti-inflammatory activity that supports joint health, cardiovascular health, metabolic health, and liver health.
 The form of astaxanthin utilized in ZanthoSynTM has demonstrated excellent safety in peer-reviewed published studies and is designated as GRAS (Generally Recognized as Safe) according to FDA regulations.
 We are using e-commerce and wholesale as our primary sales channels for ZanthoSynTM and are leveraging our experience and relationships in the scientific and medical community to market our product.
 We expect that our initial marketing program will continue to focus on outreach to physicians, healthcare professionals, and consumers over the following several fiscal quarters.
 As a second generation product candidate, we are developing CDX-085, our patented astaxanthin derivative, which could reduce the size/number of capsules or tablets required to achieve equivalent circulating levels of astaxanthin.
 We also plan to pursue pharmaceutical applications of astaxanthin and related compounds.